Learn basic HTML formatting you can use to format content in your posts and pages …

 <li>tag (see below) in order for bullet lists to work.

-<code>tags generally will appear using a pre-formatted text style, such as a monospaced font like Courier.
+<code>tags generally will display using a preformatted text style, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->This button will break a post into “teaser” and main content sections.
-For example, if you type a few paragraphs, then add the “more” tag and compose the rest of your post content, readers will only be able to see the first couple of paragraphs of your post and a hyperlink (e.g. continue reading…), which will bring up the rest of the post’s content when clicked on.
+<!--more-->This tag breaks a post into “teaser” and ”rest of content” areas.
+For example, if you type a couple of paragraphs, then add this tag and add the remainder of your post content, users will only see the first paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then bring up the rest of the post’s content.

-- close tags – This button closes any open HTML tags left in your content.
-Note: proof your content after using this feature to make sure that all tags have correctly formatted your text.
+- close tags – Closes any open HTML tags left in your content.
+Note: proof your content after using this function to ensure that all HTML tags have formatted your text correctly.

-- Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’ve chosen the Visual or Text editor screens.
+- Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
+This button appears whether you’ve chosen the Visual or Text editor tabs.

 HTML Content Builders

-If you plan to go beyond the basics of HTML and use it more extensively, there are several Free or inexpensive HTML editor software tools you can download and use when getting started.
+If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML software tools you can download and use when getting started.

-Another option, if you don’t want to touch any code at all or use an external HTML content application, is to use a WordPress plugin that lets you build your content inside WordPress itself.
+Another option, if you don’t want to mess around with code or use an external HTML content editor, is to use a WordPress plugin that lets you build your content inside WordPress itself.

 To learn more about this plugin, see this article:

-If you have no need or desire for doing work involving editing code, but would still like to be able to easily create, insert and edit content containing basic HTML into areas of your site other than your posts or pages (e.g. your sidebar, author bio, etc.), then refer to the quick tutorial below for a very simple solution that involves spending no extra time downloading software.
+If you have no need or desire for doing work involving technical coding, but would still like to be able to easily create, insert and format content containing basic HTML into areas of your site other than your posts or pages (e.g. your sidebar, author biography, etc.), then see the useful tutorial below for a very simple solution that involves spending no extra time downloading software.

-Useful Tip: How To Add Formatted Text To The “About Yourself” Section Of Your User Profile
+Quick Tutorial: How To Add HTML-Formatted Text To The “About Yourself” Text Box In Your Profile

-In your WordPress site, there are certain places like text “widgets” in your sidebar, and the “About Yourself” text area in your User Profile section that let you insert HTML tags.
+In your WordPress site, there are certain areas like text “widgets” in your sidebar, or the “About Yourself” section in your User Profile screen that allow you to insert content formatted with HTML.